 Once you have determined that a competitor or industry influencer might be a good fit for your audience, you can start introducing yourself.
 Podcasts provide an easy and cost-free opportunity for brands to gain exposure, and many guests will not turn you down.
 Still, it is important to avoid jumping directly into a sales pitch with any guests.
 Get to know your podcast guests and really build a relationship.

-Today, many industries are highly competitive, and it is no longer enough for business to differentiate themselves based solely on the services they provide.
+Today, many industries are highly competitive, and it is no longer enough for businesses to differentiate themselves based solely on the services they provide.
 Instead, companies often use content marketing and credibility to stand out.
 Content marketing shows consumers a friendly and helpful side of the brand that entices them to purchase their goods or services with an expectation for quality.

 Credibility, such as proudly sharing the names of large or well-known clients, often causes consumers to believe that one brand may be more capable than another.
 With podcasting there is an added element of personality that can help sway consumer views.
 Since you and your brand’s personalities cannot be copied, marketing with a podcast is sure to set your company apart from the rest.